Southwestern Vegetarian Soup is one of my favorite recipes because it tastes smoky and tex-mexy just like you'd find at

 Unfortunately for me, there are very few restaurants in my coastal part of Maine that serve southwestern dishes.
 But it's okay because I'm a DIY girl.

-I’m not a vegetarian but I feel better the more vegetables I ingest and you probably do too.
+I'm not a vegetarian but the more vegetables I ingest the better I feel and you probably do too.

 Next to a big salad, vegetable soup is a simple way to eat more vegetables.

-I made this particular veggie soup with cumin, smoked paprika, ground ancho chile powder, fresh jalapeno and black beans.
+I made this southwest soup with cumin, smoked paprika, ground ancho chile powder, fresh jalapeno and black beans.

 How to Make Southwestern Soup!

 Soup is a great thing to make when you have vegetables in the crisper that are starting to go by.

 Let my recipe be just a suggestion.
 If you're out of celery, you can leave it out.